jpulakka/nordpool_diff/README.md

 Note that you need to restart Home Assistant for each new sensor you add to `configuration.yaml`, reloading YAML isn't enough.

 # How does Nordpool Diff work? (`filter_type: rectangle` and `filter_type: triangle`)
-The basics is that the price of the current hour is compared to the coming hours.
-The _upcoming hours_ are defined by the _filter length_.
-The output from the Nordpool diff sensor is a scoring in relation to the coming hours.
-The scoring can be done in different ways, and this is where the _filter type_ comes into play.
-The most basic variant is that each of the coming hours is given equal weight.
+The basics is that the price of the current hour is compared to the upcoming hours.
+The number of hours is defined by `filter_length`.
+The output from the Nordpool diff sensor is a scoring in relation to the upcoming hours.
+The scoring can be done in different ways, and this is where `filter_type` comes into play.
+The most basic variant is that each of the upcoming hours is given equal weight.
 For example;

 If you have the following Nordpool Diff sensor:
  ```yaml